cottsak/DevCookie/README.md

 1. [`Install-Package DevCookie`](https://www.nuget.org/packages/DevCookie/)

-2. Register the Autofac module and specify your dev cookie secret key: `builder.RegisterModule(new DevAccessModule("U4SdMn12dTkLT4aktB75fvdpPcqnmEBc39aufs3QlGo6x2SZYo"));`
+2. Register the Autofac module and specify your dev cookie secret key: `builder.RegisterModule(new DevAccessModule("U4SdMn12dTkLT4aktB75fvdpPcqnmEBc39aufs3QlGo6x2SZYo"));` (<- don't use this key!)

 ## I don't have any user authenticaton so I want to use DevCookie to protect my whole site